nayms/contracts-v3/README.md

 ### Build Troubleshooting Tips

 In case you run into an issue of `forge` not being able to find a compatible version of solidity compiler for one of your contracts/scripts, you may want to install the solidity version manager `svm`.
-To be able to do so, you will need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system and with it the acompanying package manager `cargo`.
+To be able to do so, you will need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system and with it the accompanying package manager `cargo`.
 Once that is done, to install `svm` run the following command:

 ```zsh
 cargo install svm-rs